-The Professional Standards Authority (PSA) has today published its report on the GDC’s performance for the period 2021/22, which concluded we met 16 of the 18 Standards of Good Regulation.
+The Professional Standards Authority (PSA) has today published its report on our performance for the period 2022/23, which concluded we met 16 of the 18 Standards of Good Regulation.

 The PSA found that Standards 11 and 15 were not met, specifically the parts of those standards relating to the respective timely resolution of registration and fitness to practise cases.